vertica/VerticaPy/README.md

 ## Contributing

-See how to contribute by clicking here: <a href='https://github.com/vertica/VerticaPy/blob/master/CONTRIBUTING.md'>CONTRIBUTING.md</a>
+For a short guide on contribution standards, see <a href='https://github.com/vertica/VerticaPy/blob/master/CONTRIBUTING.md'>CONTRIBUTING.md</a>

 ## Connecting to the Database